January 2025 Update: Reports Are Due

 Polytetrafluoroethylene (PTFE), commercially known by the trade name Teflon, is one of the most commonly used PFAS chemicals.
 It has reporting thresholds of greater than 100 kilograms total quantity imported, and/or concentrations greater than 0.0001%.

 Why does this matter?
-In all likelihood, nearly any manufacturer using PFTE will have to submit a PFAS report.
+In all likelihood, nearly any manufacturer using PFTE will have to submit a PFAS report for products imported to Canada.
 In the over 1.5 million PFAS declarations Assent has collected from global supply chains, PFTE was identified in a quarter of all supplier submissions that contained one or more PFAS chemicals.

 You Can Apply for Data Confidentiality